Skip to main content

 " Jija," Ratan spoke a little louder, dragging her for a better view.

 The sound of a familiar voice made Pratap look up at the jharokha in reflex as Ajabdeh pulled Ratan away from view.
-He frowned a little, knowing fully well that a pair of eyes were watching him from up there.
+He frowned a little, knowing fully well that a pair of eyes was watching him from up there.
 He felt a little uncomfortable as his warrior instincts kicked in.
 The sense of being watched was too prominent to ignore.
 Ramrakh led the men into the hall as Shakti walked behind him with a smile.
 He had seen what he had to and had a plan.
 He called his sister, Padmavati and whispered something into her ear.
 She giggled as he warned her.
 She nodded and ran to follow the ladies into the Ranimahal.

 "She is very pretty."
 Veer Bai gushed as Dheerbai unveiled the bride after she touched their feet.
 Dheerbai promptly took a Kangan from the Shagun carried by the maids and gave it to Ajabdeh.
 Ajabdeh stared at Jaivanta Bai, who nodded in approval as she took the Kangan.